Robin Hood: Defender of the Crown

-Robin Hood: Defender of the Crown is a video game loosely based on the legend of Robin Hood and remake of Cinemaware's previous game Defender of the Crown, released for PlayStation 2, Windows, Xbox, and mobile phones.
+Robin Hood: Defender of the Crown is a 2003 turn-based strategy video game developed by Cinemaware and published by Capcom.
+It is loosely based on the legend of Robin Hood and remake of Cinemaware's previous game Defender of the Crown, released for PlayStation 2, Windows, Xbox, and mobile phones.

 Plot

 It is a time of great unrest in England.
 With King Richard the Lionheart held for ransom, the evil Prince John seizes the throne, and declares himself the King of England.
 The entire nation soon falls into civil war as greedy nobles war amongst themselves and Prince John sends forth armies to shackle the country under his unjust rule.

 In this time of lawlessness, only an outlaw can lead the people to freedom.
 One man, the embodiment of true honor, vows to save his people and restore peace to the land.
 This man is known as Robin Hood.
 From the small-scale skirmishes with the Sheriff of Nottingham in Sherwood Forest, Robin finds himself drawn into the larger battlefields of England, and the hero of the poor must become the savior of an entire nation.